bbc/nmos-common/README.md

 Debian packaging files are provided for internal BBC R&D use.
 These packages depend on packages only available from BBC R&D internal mirrors, and will not build in other environments.
 For use outside the BBC please use python installation method.

+## Interaction with ipppython

+When this library is used on a system where the BBC R&D internal ipppython is installed the following libraries will automatically revert to using their ipppython equivilants to ensure correct behaviour in house.
+These are:

+* logger.py
+  Uses ipppython IppLogger class instead so that underlying C logging libraries are still used in order to maintain a single log file for all of IP Studio.
+* ptptime.py
+  Will use ipppython to derive the time, so that time can be derived from a more precise PTP time source if present rather than using system time.
+Gracefully degrades to using system time converted to the TAI epoch otherwise.
+* timestamp.py
+  The get_time() method can only be used if ipppython is present.